Biodiversity

 Despite the public not being permitted in this area, visitors are frequent.
 The airport is working with all stakeholders to ensure that this sensitive ecosystem is respected and protected.

-Golfe de Saint-Tropez Airport was awarded the "Aérobio" Level 2 (of 3) certification label in 2023.
-This distinction underlines the airport's commitment to understanding and protecting its natural environments, managing its green spaces sustainably and raising awareness among stakeholders.
+In 2023, the Gulf of Saint-Tropez Airport had achieved Level 2 certification (out of 3 at that time).
+This distinction already highlighted the platform’s commitment to understanding and protecting its natural environments, managing its spaces sustainably, and raising awareness among all stakeholders.